Fort Charlotte, Saint Vincent: Recent history

-At various times the fort was used as a poor house, Leper colony, and mental hospital.
-These institutions were housed in now ruined Barracks facing the Kingstown harbor, at the bottom of the hill.
+At various times the fort was used as a poor house, a leper colony, and a mental hospital.
+These institutions were housed in now-ruined barracks, facing Kingstown harbour at the bottom of the hill.

 The fort served as the Vincentian prison.
-The main barracks building housed a women’s prison capable of holding 50 prisoners, commonly held up to 15 prisoners closed in mid 2015.
-The dry moat was used as the women prisoner’s exercise yard.
+The main barracks building housed a women’s prison capable of holding 50 prisoners, though it commonly held up to 15 prisoners, and closed in mid 2015.
+The dry moat was used as the women prisoners’ exercise yard.

 Some of the old barracks (the officers’ quarters) now house a small museum with a colourful painted history of the Black Caribs or Garifuna.

 Lighthouse

 The fort is the home of the Fort Charlotte Light, which acts as a beacon for the entrance to Kingstown Bay, it gives off three white flashes every 20 seconds.
 The Coastguard radio station and harbour signal station are based here too.

 Other local fortifications

-Fort Duvernette, also known locally as Rock Fort is now a ruin, although there are still cannon there pointing out to sea.
+Fort Duvernette, also known locally as Rock Fort, is now a ruin, although there are still cannon there pointing out to sea.
 It is located on Duvernette Islet, immediately to the south of Young Island.
 The islet is a volcanic plug of hard columnar basalt, and rises 195 foot out of the sea.

-Wilkie’s Battery, is the sister fortification to Fort Duvernette.
+Wilkie’s Battery is the sister fortification to Fort Duvernette.
 In the late 1800s the building was converted into the Villa Estate’s cotton drying-house, and later into a private residence in the 1940s.
 In 1964 it was converted into the Grand View Beach Hotel.

 The French built these two forts prior to giving up occupation of the island to the British in 1763.
 This was at a time when Calliaqua was the commercial hub of the island.
 Both fell into disrepair once the construction of Fort Charlotte commenced.